-If there’s any fruit closest to attaining the status of a vegetable, it would be the well-loved avocado.
-You can consider this pearl-shaped, dark-green fruit the potato of the fruit world – versatile, healthy, and yummy enough to deserve its own ‘Avocado Day.’
+If there’s any fruit closest to attaining the status of a vegetable, it would be avocados.
+You can consider this pearl-shaped, dark-green fruit the potato of the fruit world – versatile, healthy, and yummy enough to deserve its own #NationalAvocadoDay.
+The avocado day is the celebration of the fruits of avocado as more than just a Mexican ingredient, guacamole for chips, and another way to make toast.
+We celebrate the fruit and its consumption on this holiday!

-Before we go full-on celebrating Avocado Day by whipping up all sorts of delicious avocado dishes, let’s first talk about the health benefits that you can get from this fantastic food, backed by scientific research.
+Before anyone could do more promotions for Avocado Day as a holiday by whipping up all sorts of delicious guac, let’s first talk about the health benefits that you can get from this fantastic food, backed by scientific research.

-Avocado is being popularized as a superfood, and for a good reason.
+Avocado is being popularized as a superfood and is even given a #NationalAvocadoDay, and for a good reason.
 This green jewel is full of over 20 kinds of healthy vitamins and minerals.
-Some of the most plentiful nutrients that you can find in a single piece of avocado are:

 ● Vitamin C